 INHALATION: Overexposure to vapors of this product generated during curing, or dusts of this product generated during use after curing may mildly irritate the respiratory tract and cause coughing and sneezing.
-Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system.
+Vapors or fumes when used in an enclosed space, if heated or during curing may cause irritation of the respiratory system and adverse central nervous system effects.
 Symptoms include nose irritation, dry or sore or burning throat, runny nose, shortness of breath, dizziness, incoordination.

-INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound.
+INJECTION: Accidental injection of this product (e.g. puncture with a contaminated object) may cause burning, redness, and swelling in addition to the wound